amandasimonelli/tumblr/README.md

 # tumblr
-Tumblr features snippets.
+Tumblr theme feature's snippets.
 A work in progress library.